 M.A. in Counseling Psychology, Marital and Family Therapy Concentration in D.C.

-Students in this concentration learn in-depth skills and knowledge that will prepare them to work more effectively with families and couples.
+Students in this concentration at our Washington, D.C. campus learn in-depth skills and knowledge that will prepare them to work more effectively with families and couples.
 Specific and key areas of family and couples work – domestic violence, divorce, sexual relations - are presented and explored in the classroom setting with the use of didactic material and real case vignettes.
 Assessment of family dynamics is covered through a systems perspective.
 Upon completion of this concentration, students will be able to sit for both the Licensed Professional Counselor (LPC) exam and the Licensed Marriage and Family Therapy (LMFT) exam.

 Washington, D.C., program is designed in accordance with licensure requirements in the District of Columbia, Maryland, Virginia, and Delaware and can be adjusted to conform with the requirements for licensure in other nearby states in the region